Programs and ServicesNAMI Signature Mental Health Education Classes

 FAMILY SUPPORT GROUPS

-Care & Share Family Support Groups provide support, education, advocacy and information to family members and friends of those suffering with severe mental illness.
+Care & Share Family Support Groups provide support, education, advocacy and information to family members and friends of those living with severe mental illness.
 Each person has an opportunity, if they wish, to share their current situation with the group.
 Since everyone attending has or is going through similar issues, everyone can offer understanding and comfort.
 Often group members are able to offer helpful ideas, suggestions and resources.

 Each group is coordinated by a trained support group facilitator who is also the family member of a person living with serious mental illness.